chenxuhao/gardenia/src/kcl_bfs/README.md

 Author: Xuhao Chen <cxh@mit.edu>

-This program counts the number of triangles in a given undirected graph.
+This program counts the number of k-cliques in a given undirected graph.

-This implementation reduces the search space by counting each triangle only once.
-A naive implementation will count the same triangle six times because each of the three vertices (u, v, w) will count it in both ways.
-To count a triangle only once, this implementation only counts a triangle if u > v > w.
+This implementation reduces the search space by counting each k-clique only once.
+This is done by establish a total ordering among vertices in the input graph.
-To setup this total ordering among vertices, the input undirected graph is converted into a directed acyclic graph (DAG).
+To setup this total ordering, the input undirected graph is converted into a directed acyclic graph (DAG).
 This technqiue is well known as orientation.

 INPUT
 --------------------------------------------------------------------------------